Imran Khan supporters breach lockdown in Pakistani capital, at least 6 people killed in violence

-ISLAMABAD (AP) — Supporters seeking the release of imprisoned Pakistani former premier Imran Khan on Tuesday broke through a ring of shipping containers locking down the capital Islamabad, while at least six people have died in protest-related violence.
+ISLAMABAD (AP) — Supporters seeking the release of imprisoned Pakistani former Prime Minister Imran Khan on Tuesday broke through a ring of shipping containers locking down the capital, Islamabad, while at least six people have died in protest-related violence.
 Protesters battled security forces and ignored a government threat to respond with gunfire.

 The dead included four members of the security services and one civilian who were killed when a vehicle rammed them on a street.
 Prime Minister Shehbaz Sharif denounced the attack on Tuesday, saying an “anarchist group” was deliberately targeting law enforcement personnel.
-There were no claims of responsibility for the ramming.
+There was no claim of responsibility for the ramming.
 A police officer died in a separate incident.

+Thousands of security forces have poured into central Islamabad.
+Pakistan's army took control of D-Chowk, a large square in downtown Islamabad’s Red Zone, which is an area that houses key government buildings and is the destination of the protesters.
+Paramilitary rangers formed the next layer of deterrence at the site and police made up a third.
+Rangers urged everyone to leave the area, including journalists, and fired warning shots into the air.

+“We have now allowed police to take any decision according to the situation,” Interior Minister Mohsin Naqvi said while visiting the square.

-Shortly after midnight, Interior Minister Mohsin Naqvi threatened security forces would respond with live fire if protesters fired weapons at them.
+Earlier, Naqvi threatened that security forces would respond with live fire if protesters fired weapons at them.

+Visiting Belarusian President Alexander Lukashenko was staying in the Red Zone as part of his official trip.

+One protester, Shahzor Ali, said people were on the streets because Khan had called for them to be there.
+"We will stay here until Khan is among us.
+He will decide what to do next,” Ali said.

 “If they again fire bullets, the bullet will be responded with the bullet,” he said.

-Police used tear gas to try and disperse the crowds.
-Scores of people more have been injured, including journalists who were attacked by Khan supporters.
+Police are using tear gas in an attempt to disperse the crowds.
+Scores of people have been injured, including journalists who were attacked by demonstrators.
 Dozens of Khan supporters beat a videographer covering the protest for The Associated Press and took his camera.
-He sustained head injuries and was being treated in a hospital.
+He sustained head injuries and was treated in a hospital.

 Pakistani media have mostly stopped filming and photographing the rally, instead focusing on the security measures and the city's deserted streets.